nmind/standards-checklist/README.md

 ### Gold Tier
 - All benefits of silver plus...
 - A greater sense of community guidelines, attracting contributors.
-- Extensive documentation assists users with more advanced use cases
+- Extensive documentation assists users with more advanced use cases.
 - JoSS will increase the visibility of your project!

 ## The checklist format